norswap/autumn/doc/A6-left-recursion-associativity.md

 ```

 In the above, we express the rule as the left-side (an integer) followed by a repetition of the
 operator and the right-side ([*2]).
-The trick is the use of lookback (cf. TODO) that will retrieve
+The trick is the use of lookback (cf. [A5.
+Creating an Abstract
+Syntax Tree (AST)][A5-custom], sub-section "Customizing AST Combinators") that will retrieve the
-the leftmost integer on the first repetition then, on each subsequent repetition, the result of the
+leftmost integer on the first repetition and then, on each subsequent repetition, the result of the
 previous repetition.

 The `left` combinator admits a couple of variants: